by Nolongerbound | Dec 9, 2021 | Faith-Based Recovery

 God knows your thoughts, heart, and ambitions.
 If you are disappointed, share with Him which expectations He has not met.

 Did He not give you an answer in a timely manner?
-Did you lose a loved one unexpectedly?
+Maybe you lost a loved one unexpectedly?
 Did you not land your dream job?
 Tell Him what’s on your heart.

 Perhaps you can’t recall an exact event or circumstance that led you to feel disappointed.
 Maybe your faith today is a reflection of what you were (or were not) taught as a child about God.
 You just know that’s where you are right now.